WhatsApp/erlt/erltc/built_ins/README.md

 ## What built-ins are

 We have two types of built-ins:
-- types for existing modules, such as `lists`
+- new built-in modules, such as `t_io` and `t_lists`, that wrap existing modules to make them more ErlT-friendly
-- new built-in modules, such as t_io.
+- types for the `erlang` module, which we don't wrap

 We include these with each build.